 While collagen declines with age, many of our lifestyle choices can either deplete or preserve optimal levels.
 Here, the three main causes of declining collagen:

-- Sun damage: If you love catching some UV rays from time to time, use sunblock and wear a hat.
-Collagen experiences rapid deterioration with repeated sun exposure.
-Plus, since sun damages the dermis, your skin may replenish abnormally, leading to wrinkling and pigmentation.
+If you love catching some UV rays from time to time, use sunblock and wear a hat.
+Collagen experiences rapid deterioration13 with repeated sun exposure, and one study found that there was a "significant decrease" in collagen structure14 after exposing it to UV light.

-- Smoke: Chemicals in tobacco smoke are known to damage elastin and collagen.
+Chemicals in tobacco smoke are known to damage elastin and collagen.
 "Smoking decreases the amount of oxygen delivered to tissues.

 What to know about picking a collagen supplement:

 While the above habits deplete collagen, don't fret!
 There are many ways to ensure that you're in good health through solid nutrition and supplementation.
 Food high in proline, vitamin C, vitamin A, and anthocyanidins can support collagen formation, according to a systematic review in the journal Frontiers in Bioscience.